axibase/atsd/administration/compaction/README.md

 ### Universal Table

-The **Universal Table** schema uses a **Metric ID** column to reference the metric defined in a separate dictionary or lookup table.
+The **Universal Table** schema uses a **Metric ID** column to reference the metric defined in a separate lookup table.

-This option supports the addition of new metrics without alteration of the data table itself.
+This option supports the addition of new metrics without altering the data table itself.

 **Example**: Microsoft System Center Operations Manager Data Warehouse